anandu06dev/ng4StarterKit/README.md

 -	Every component, directive and pipe must belong to **one** and **only one** module.
 -	**Never** re-declare these elements in another module.
--	Except services, module contents are private by default.
+-	Except services, module contents are private by default and transitive dependencies aren't visible.
 Use `exports` to manage visibility of private elements.
--   **Do not** share contents of a feature module, instead add reusable elements to a shared module.
+-   **Do not** share contents of a feature module, instead add reusable elements to a shared module
--   **Do not** import shared modules into the root module or core module.
+-   **Do not** import shared modules into the root module or core module
 -   **Do not** import the core module more than once.
-Apply service hooks in the constructor `constructor(@Optional() @SkipSelf() ...)` to prevent multiple instances.
+Use dependency lookup hooks to prevent multiple instances of the core module
--   To use existing services across feature modules **and** the root module, define `.forRoot()` and `.forChild()` as static methods in the module class definition.
-This is common for libraries that require a single service instance.
-The RouterModule is an example for this use case.

 **» Scaffolding**<br/>